-Triggered by the announcement of the directorate of DESY to start a discussion whether opening of the research institution for military research in June 2024 and by a white paper of the EU commission from Jan 2024, the Science4Peace Forum started a qualified discussion with a panel discussion in September 2024 on different aspects of Civil Clauses.

-In this paper we try to collect arguments for keeping the purely civilian and peaceful focus of public (non-military) research and argue that scientific progress for the benefit of humanity can only be achieved by collective efforts of all countries and nations.
-A restriction of research to those countries which share the same political values will create only anger, mis-trust and further conflicts, will result in another arms-race and is clearly counterproductive to solving the most important problems humanity is facing now: climate change, poverty and, most of all, the too many wars.
+Triggered by a white paper of the EU commission as well as a position paper by the German ministry for education and research in 2024, the Science4Peace Forum started a qualified discussion with a panel discussion in September 2024 on different aspects of Civil Clauses.
+In this paper we collect arguments for keeping the purely civilian and peaceful focus of public (non-military) research and argue that scientific progress for the benefit of humanity can only be achieved by collective efforts of all countries and nations.
+A restriction of research to those countries which share the same political values will create only anger, mis-trust and further conflicts will result in another arms-race and is clearly counterproductive to solving the most important problems humanity is facing now: climate change, poverty and, most of all, the too many wars.